-- 5 On the General tab, enter SAS Replication Administrator as the name. - 6 Click the Logins tab. - 7 Click New and complete the New Login Properties dialog box to create the login for the administration metadata server (we recommend using admin server hostname\sasrpadm.
+- 1 Use SAS Management Console to connect to the administration metadata server with the SAS Replication Administrator login (sasrpadm). - 2 Follow the on-screen instructions to establish a foundation repository for the new administration metadata server. - 3 In the SAS Management Console navigation tree, select Environment Management ► User Manager. - 4 Select Actions ► New ► User. - 5 On the General tab, enter SAS Replication Administrator as the name. - 6 Click the Logins tab. - 7 Click New and complete the New Login Properties dialog box to create the login for the administration metadata server (we recommend using admin server hostname\sasrpadm.
 Do not specify an authentication domain. - 8 Click New and complete the New Login Properties dialog box to create the login for the source metadata server machine.
 Assign a new authentication domain named ReplicationSourceAuth.
-On the source metadata server machine, the user ID that you enter must - □ be entered in the form source server hostname\userid (for example, D1234\srcadmin) - □ have write and modify permissions to the subdirectories beneath the ReplicationWorkArea directory on the source metadata server machine - $\hfill\square$ have write and modify permissions to the directory in which the metadata repository will reside - $\hfill\square$ be in the adminUsers.txt file that is located on the source (Lev1) machine.
+On the source metadata server machine, the user ID that you enter must - □ be entered in the form source server hostname\userid (for example, D1234\srcadmin) - □ have write and modify permissions to the subdirectories beneath the ReplicationWorkArea directory on the source metadata server machine - □ have write and modify permissions to the directory in which the metadata repository will reside - □ be in the adminUsers.txt file that is located on the source (Lev1) machine.
 (Do not include an asterisk before the name.) - 9 Click New and complete the New Login Properties dialog box to create the login for the target metadata server machine.
 Assign a new authentication domain named ReplicationTargetAuth.
-On the target metadata server machine, the user ID that you enter must - □ be entered in the form target server hostname\userid (for example, D5678\trgadmin) - □ have write and modify permissions to the subdirectories beneath the ReplicationWorkArea directory - $\hfill\square$ have write and modify permissions to the directory in which the metadata repository will reside

-□ be in the adminUsers.txt file that is located on the target (Lev2) machine.
-(Do not include an asterisk before the name.)
+On the target metadata server machine, the user ID that you enter must - □ be entered in the form target server hostname\userid (for example, D5678\trgadmin) - □ be an unrestricted user - □ be in the adminUsers.txt file that is located on the target (Lev2) machine.
+(An asterisk should be prepended to the name.)

-Note: For detailed help in creating a new user, click Help in the User Manager application. $\triangle$
+Note: For detailed help in creating a new user, click Help in the User Manager plug-in application. \triangle